Functions

 is-NaN(0 div 0.0e0) => true

-Why this exists: The expression $x = $x returns false when $x is NaN (IEEE 754 behavior), which is counterintuitive. is-NaN() is the explicit test.
+Why this exists: The expression $x = $x returns false when $x is NaN, under IEEE 754 behavior.
+This result is counterintuitive. is-NaN() is the explicit test.